Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 8.md

+# Week 8

-# Some reminders for the re-flowable eBook
+>Some reminders for the re-flowable eBook

 ## Footnotes
 I have a very comprehensive [document about footnotes here](https://www.publisha.org/pages/footnotes/).